-Around half of the respondents reside in their own home, whereas only 18.7 per cent of respondents live in a rented house, and the rest of them reside in other houses (Table 3.2).
+About half of the respondents (48.4 per cent) reside in their own home, whereas only 18.7 per cent of respondents live in a rented house, and the rest of them reside in other houses (Table 3.2).
 There are substantial variations in terms of ownership of houses across three administrative divisions.
-In response to the question regarding the ownership of homestead land, around 63.9 per cent of respondents report that they had homestead land, which also varies by division.
-Around one-third of respondents report that they have the ownership of land other than homestead, with some variations across divisions.
+In response to the question regarding the ownership of homestead land, about 64 per cent of respondents report that they had homestead land, which also varies by division.
+About one-third of respondents (29.7 per cent) report that they have the ownership of land other than homestead, with some variations across divisions.

-2 We used the first component of PCA as in other studies (Filmer & Pritchett, 2001; Tareque, Begum, & Saito, 2014) and the component explained 14% variation (the largest) of the total item with an eigenvalue of 3.06.
+&lt;sup>2 We used the first component of PCA as in other studies (Filmer & Pritchett, 2001; Tareque, Begum, & Saito, 2014) and the component explained 14% variation (the largest) of the total item with an eigenvalue of 3.06.
 We also conducted reliability analysis of the items used in PCA; the Cronbach's alpha was 0.58.